Weighted integrability of polyharmonic functions in the higher dimensional case: Introduction

 \subsubsection{Acknowledgement}

 This work began while the first author was visiting the Department of Mathematics and Statistics, University of Helsinki.
 He wishes to express his gratitude for the warm hospitality he received there, especially from Professors Mats Gyllenberg, Tuomas Hyt\"onen, Pertti Mattila, Jari Taskinen and Hans-Olav Tylli.
 We are also grateful to Professors Kehe Zhu and Guangbin Ren for many helpful discussions and comments.
+Finally, we would like to thank the referee for his/her constructive suggestions and comments.
+In particular, we were advised to develop the modified Almansi representation for an arbitrary polyharmonic function, which led to Theorem 1.3.